 Quantitative Research Traditions

-Descriptive designs are intended to describe an educational situation or reality and / or classify it in a certain category.
+Descriptive designs are intended to describe an educational situation or reality and/or classify it in a certain category.
 They are very frequent in education and in general in the field of social sciences.
 Most of the descriptive studies are carried out through questionnaires or observations.
 Hence, the types of descriptive designs that can be carried out are survey-research and observational.

 An example of descriptive design tries to answer the following question: what is the use of mobile phones by teenagers throughout the day?
 It is interesting to know the following variables: the daily time dedicated and the differential frequency of use of Whatsapp, social networks, and calls.

 Survey-research: The main objective of a survey-research design is to describe features or characteristics of a group or population through the responses provided by the participants to a questionnaire or interview administered by the researcher.
 They seek to collect information referring to the entire population, and in cases where this is not possible, a sample that represents it.
 The main instruments in this type of design are questionnaires and structured or semi-structured interviews.
-The information collected through the questionnaires is usually of two types: a) sociodemographic characteristics of the participants, such as gender, profession, age, etc., and b) attitudes, opinions, perceptions, behaviors, habits, experiences, etc. Because the objective of these designs is to see the distribution of a certain variable -for example, the opinion of people over 65 years of age regarding the digitalization of the health system in Madrid- in the entire population -persons of 65 who live in Madrid-, it is vitally important that when this is not possible, a sample is selected through the probabilistic sampling procedures that allow to represent the population from which it has been extracted and thus generalize the results.
+The information collected through the questionnaires is usually of two types: a) sociodemographic characteristics of the participants, such as gender, profession, age, etc., and b) attitudes, opinions, perceptions, behaviors, habits, experiences, etc. Because the objective of these designs is to see the distribution of a certain variable, for example, the opinion of people over 65 years of age regarding the digitalization of the health system in Madrid- in the entire population -persons of 65 who live in Madrid-, it is vitally important that when this is not possible, a sample is selected through the probabilistic sampling procedures that allow to represent the population from which it has been extracted and thus generalize the results.
 In addition to the rigor in the selection of the sample, another of the decisive questions in this type of research is the validation of the instrument that will be used when it is prepared by the researcher.

 Observational designs: Observation is defined by Martínez-González (2007) as the act of looking carefully at something without intervening in its natural course, with the intention of examining it, interpreting it and obtaining conclusions.
-The fact of being talking about observing, may introduce some confusion with the observation used in qualitative research.
+The description may introduce some confusion with the observation used in qualitative research.
 In this case, we are referring to an intentional, planned, structured observation, registered in an objective manner, and seeking the explanation of the observed phenomenon.
 That is, what is observed is quantified by different criteria such as frequency, intensity, domain, etc. One of the most complicated aspects of an intentional observation is the work that needs to be done to define what needs to be observed.
 For example, if we want to observe the attachment behavior of children with their teacher in early childhood education, we must explicitly and clearly specify which behaviors characterize each type of attachment in order to identify them when conducting an observation.
 It will also be necessary to determine if what matters is the appearance of the behavior, its frequency, or perhaps the registration of patterns of relationship between the teacher and the child.
 To carry out this process we have to be very sure that a certain behavior expresses what we want to measure.
 Hence the difficulty to observe internal aspects of the human being, which have a difficult manifestation sometimes to interpret, such as moods, thoughts or even emotions.
 As described in the case of survey-research studies, the measurements of an observational study can be carried out over time (longitudinal) or at a single moment (cross-sectional).
 The most frequently used observational designs can be found in the clinical field.
 The instruments for collecting observational information in a quantifiable way are observational codes, some of them already elaborated, validated and published for use in samples determined according to context and age.
 Control lists or estimation scales are also common.

 You can use the following tool to generate a visual representation of a Descriptive non-experimental design: